Alexander Nevsky Cathedral, Paris: History

 The first Russian Orthodox church in Paris was a small oratory constructed on Rue de Berri in 1816.
 As the population of Russian immigrants in Paris grew during the 19th century, a larger church was needed.
 In 1847, the chaplain of the Russian Embassy in Paris, Father Joseph Vassiliev, received permission from Emperor Napoleon III to construct a larger church.
-The program was moved forward by a grant of 200,000 French francs from Czar Alexander II, whose patron saint was Alexander Nevsky (1219-1263) Nevsky had contributed to the unification of Russia as well the establishment of the Russian Orthodox church throughout the Russian empire.
+The program was moved forward by a grant of 200,000 French francs from Czar Alexander II, whose patron saint was Alexander Nevsky (1219-1263) Nevsky had contributed to the unification of Russia as well as the establishment of the Russian Orthodox church throughout the Russian empire.